Welcome! We are delighted that you have come to St Stephen’s!

 9. Can I talk to someone about problems or ask for prayer?

 We have people who come to the front of the church during and after services to pray for people and talk about questions or difficulties about faith.
+You are also able to fill out one of our prayer request cards if you would prefer for us to pray for you at another time.
 We can also put you in touch with other support organisations who specialise in specific areas.

 10. What happens after the service?

 People normally mingle and talk.
 Please stay around and meet people.
-We also have a Welcome table where you can pick up information about the church.
+At the back of church there is lots of information about what we do at St Stephen’s and how you might like to get involved.
 You are free to leave whenever you wish.

 11. Do I have to be a Christian to attend?